 What the Numbers Say

-As of 2021, over 80% of cybersecurity and business leaders surveyed said that remote work has left their companies more exposed and at risk of hackers.
-The three most significant risk factors for any business transitioning from working on-site to remote work were a lack of visibility into remote employee home networks, expanding the software supply chain, and migrating to the cloud.
+As of 2021, over 80% of cybersecurity and business leaders surveyed said that remote work had exposed their companies more at risk of hackers.
+The three most significant risk factors for any business transitioning from on-site to remote work were a lack of visibility into remote employee home networks, expanding the software supply chain, and migrating to the cloud.

 Tenable's recent research found that 70% of remote employees used their devices to access their work.
-While 71% of cybersecurity leaders feel they don't have enough resources to ensure that all employees' home networks are kept secure, 67% of remote employees are vulnerable to cyberattacks.
+While 71% of cybersecurity leaders feel they lack the resources to ensure all employees' home networks are secure, 67% of remote employees are vulnerable to cyberattacks.